For the year ended MarchFinal/InterimTotal (pence)PID element (pence)1Non-PID element (pence)1DeclaredRecordPayable

 Dividend cheques are posted to shareholders’ registered addresses.
 Alternatively, shareholders can elect to have dividends paid directly to their bank or building society accounts.
 Details of how to sign up for this faster, more secure form of payment can be found here.
 Shareholders who would prefer to receive new ordinary shares instead of cash dividends have the opportunity to do this via our Scrip Dividend Scheme.

-Because British Land is a REIT, it must follow certain rules relating to money it distributes to shareholders, and how those distributions are taxed.
-90% of the tax-exempt profit from British Land's property rental business has to be distributed to shareholders.
-This is called Property Income Distribution, or 'PID'.
-British Land can also distribute income from its other activities, known as Non-Property Income Distribution, or 'non-PID'.
-Following the temporary suspension of dividends in 2020, an extension to the PID payment deadline for the year to 31 March 2020 was agreed with HMRC.
-Part of the required PID for that period would not be fully paid by the extended deadline and the HMRC agreement allows this to be subject to corporation tax instead without impacting our REIT status.
-Dividends have been resumed and a further PID shortfall is expected for the tax year to 31 March 2021 in respect of which corporation tax has been paid in full.
-Dividends in subsequent periods are expected to fully cover ongoing PID requirements and no further additional measures or corporation tax payments are expected.
 Dividends can be entirely PID, entirely non-PID, or a split between the two; the Board will decide the most appropriate split on a dividend-by-dividend basis.
-Sometimes the treatment of the Scrip Dividend Alternative may be different to the treatment of the cash dividend.
+In the past British Land Plc has paid a Scrip Dividend Alternative, sometimes the treatment of the Scrip Dividend Alternative may be different to the treatment of the cash dividend.
 The tax treatment of PID and non-PID dividends is different.
 Non-PID dividends are treated like "normal" dividends paid by non-REIT companies.
-From 6 April 2016 the tax free Dividend Allowance will apply to non-PID dividends.
+From 6 April 2016 the tax free Dividend Allowance (see HMRC guidance here) will apply to non-PID dividends.
 Previously a tax credit of 10% was deemed to be deducted from the non-PID dividend payment.
 Because PID dividends are paid out of British Land's tax-exempt profits, they are potentially taxable in the shareholders' hands as property letting income.
 PID dividends are usually paid to shareholders after the deduction of withholding tax at the basic rate of income tax (20%).
 British Land is a REIT and a UK property rich entity because more than 75% of its value derives from UK real estate.
 This means that from 6 April 2019 disposals of shares in British Land by non-UK residents will fall within the charge to UK tax, subject to any tax treaty relief or any exemption for tax exempt investors.
-The gain for non-UK residents will be calculated by deducting the 5 April 2019 value from the net sale proceeds, with the option to elect instead to deduct original cost.
-More detailed information can be found here and on the Reita website.
+In circumstances where a non-UK tax resident acquired shares prior to 5 April 2019, the gain for non-UK residents will be calculated by deducting the 5 April 2019 value of the shares from the net sale proceeds, with the option to elect instead to deduct original cost (further information on capital gains tax for non UK resident investors can be found here).

 You can calculate the amount paid on your shareholding for a particular dividend using the Dividend Calculator feature.
 Details of dividends that British Land has paid in the past can be found here.